-The Center for HIV, Identification, Prevention and Treatment Services (CHIPTS) runs an annual mentored pilot grant program that emphasizes mentored research awards for investigators (ranging from Doctoral Students to Assistant Professors).
-Awardees submitted innovative and transformative domestic and international social, behavioral, policy, and combination biobehavioral pilot studies that intend to produce data and experiences that will support future funded grants and or career development for early-stage investigators.
-Proposals have a focus on the intersection of HIV/AIDS treatment and prevention and mental health and/or substance use comorbidities.
+The Center for HIV Identification, Prevention and Treatment Services (CHIPTS) is proud to announce the second year of the mentored pilot grant program for emerging and new investigators (ranging from Doctoral Students to Assistant Professors).
+Applicants are encouraged to submit proposals of innovative and transformative domestic and international social, behavioral, policy, and combination bio-behavioral pilot studies that will produce data and experiences that will support future funded grants and career development.
+Proposals should focus on the intersection of HIV/AIDS treatment or prevention with mental health and/or substance use co-morbidities.
 Proposals may budget up to $50,000 in total costs and must be able to be completed within 12 months from date of award.
-Investigators were from any Southern California university, college, healthcare organization, or community-based organization (CBO) and were matched with a UCLA CHIPTS faculty mentor/sponsor.
-We are currently not accepting any submissions and applications will be open again in early Spring 2018.
+It is anticipated that at least two awards will be made.
+Investigators from any Southern California university, college, healthcare organization, or community-based organization (CBO) may apply but must work with a UCLA CHIPTS faculty mentor/sponsor on the proposal draft application prior to submission.